-Compared with magnesium-aluminum alloy, titanium alloy has lower density; in addition, titanium alloy can work at the high temperature of 550℃, with a certain high-temperature persistence and good low-temperature impact toughness, so it is used in the aerospace industry.
+Compared with magnesium-aluminum alloy, titanium alloy has a lower density; in addition, titanium alloy can work at a high temperature of 550℃, with a certain high-temperature persistence and good low-temperature impact toughness, so it is used in the aerospace industry.

 Uranium is an element that people get frightened upon hearing of it, which is known to be one of the key materials for a nuclear weapon.
 Because of its strategic importance, and it contains only two parts per million of uranium in the earth’s crust, uranium is an important resource that every country tightly controls for production and use.

 In terms of density, magnesium alloys weigh only two-thirds as much as aluminum and a quarter as much as steel but are still stronger than both, so magnesium deserves the title of defense metal.
-But, the strategic metal is not very expensive because of the large amount of magnesium in the world.
+But, strategic metal is not very expensive because of the large amount of magnesium in the world.

 Rhenium is a truly rare element and is less abundant in the earth’s crust than all other rare metals.
-As a metal element with high boiling point and melting point, it is mainly used in the production of aero-engine blades, high-precision equipment for making gyroscopes, and the synthesis of high-octane gasoline.
+As a metal element with a high boiling point and melting point, it is mainly used in the production of aero-engine blades, high-precision equipment for making gyroscopes, and the synthesis of high-octane gasoline.

 Tungsten is another metal with a high melting and boiling point that you’ve probably heard of.
 Its high melting point gives the material good high-temperature strength and corrosion resistance, so many bulbs use this material as tungsten filament.

-Copyright © 1994-2019 Stanford Advanced Materials, All Rights Reserved.
+Copyright © 1994-2023 Advanced Refractory Metals owned by Oceania International LLC, All Rights Reserved.